jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 And then the necessary attributes of a service operation:

-`automate pattern add-attribute "Name" --isrequired --aschildof {AcmeAPI.ServiceOperation}`
+`automate edit add-attribute "Name" --isrequired --aschildof {AcmeAPI.ServiceOperation}`

-`automate pattern add-attribute "Verb" --isrequired --isoneof "POST;PUT;GET;PATCH;DELETE" --aschildof {AcmeAPI.ServiceOperation}`
+`automate edit add-attribute "Verb" --isrequired --isoneof "POST;PUT;GET;PATCH;DELETE" --aschildof {AcmeAPI.ServiceOperation}`

-`automate pattern add-attribute "Route" --isrequired --aschildof {AcmeAPI.ServiceOperation}`
+`automate edit add-attribute "Route" --isrequired --aschildof {AcmeAPI.ServiceOperation}`

-`automate pattern add-attribute "IsAuthorized" --isrequired --typeis "boolean" --defaultvalueis "true" --aschildof {AcmeAPI.ServiceOperation}`
+`automate edit add-attribute "IsAuthorized" --isrequired --typeis "boolean" --defaultvalueis "true" --aschildof {AcmeAPI.ServiceOperation}`

 > Note: The tech lead has deliberately ignored the optional properties of a service operation such as response caching and rate limiting for this next API.
 Which is an example of the tech lead picking and choosing what to start their team with in the first iterations of the pattern, leaving room for evolving as the `RoadRunner` product matures.